msancor/ADM-HW3/README.md

 </p>

 However, this plot is made to be interactive so it is still recommended to visualize it in your own computer.

+## Important Note

+If the Notebook doesn't load through Github please try all of these steps:

+1. Try compiling the Notebook through its [NBViewer](https://nbviewer.org/github/msancor/ADM-HW3/blob/main/main.ipynb).

+2. Try downloading the Notebook and opening it in your local computer.

 ---